By Steven Casals

 The Mexican states of Jalisco, Guanajuato, and Baja California have traditionally served as destinations both for tourists and retired Americans.
 But Mexico City has become a magnet for American migrants, too, as security and quality of life have improved in the city.

-The biggest recent changes that Ames see in the Cuenca expat population is the growing popularity of part-timers.
+The biggest recent changes that Lamarc see in the Cuenca expat population is the growing popularity of part-timers.
 “When I came down, most people were settling in for good,” he says.
 “Now, there are more and more folks who spend part of the year here or use the city as a base for travel.”
+He adds that more young North American and European families are choosing to live in the city.
+“There’s a quite a few digital nomads here because they get special breaks from the government.”

 Retiring outside the U.S. certainly isn’t everyone’s idea of utopia.
 One of the biggest obstacles is a simple one: managing expectations.
 Some people think living in Ecuador, Panama, or Mexico will be the same as living in the U.S., only cheaper.
 It isn’t.